Address (View in Google Maps)

 The ribosome has the ability to monitor the sequence of the polypeptides it makes.
 It can recognize and respond to specific nascent peptide sequences.
 Functional interactions between the ribosome and the nascent peptide are used for the regulation of gene expression and may also facilitate protein folding and targeting.

 We are investigating the molecular mechanisms of nascent peptide-sensing by the ribosome and studying the ribosomal response to regulatory sequences in the nascent peptides.

 2. Mechanisms of antibiotic action

-The bacterial ribosome is an excellent antibiotic target.
-Many antibiotics inhibit the growth of pathogenic bacteria by inhibiting protein synthesis.
+Many antibiotics interfere with the growth of pathogenic bacteria by inhibiting protein synthesis.
 However, the mechanisms of action of most antibiotics are poorly understood.
-We are trying to deduce the key principles of action of one of the most important groups of ribosome-targeting antibiotics, macrolides, and pave new venues for developing better antibiotics.
+We are trying to deduce the principles of action of several classes of ribosome-targeting antibiotics and pave new venues for developing better drugs.